player-03/ExtensionBoilerplate/README.md

     haxelib run ExtensionBoilerplate --namespace YourNamespace

 So what does `--namespace YourNamespace` mean?
-Well, the thing is, an extension can have a lot of C++ functions, and I need a way to tell which ones need to be accessible from Haxe.
-The way I settled on is filtering by namespace.
+Well, the thing is, an extension can have a lot of C++ functions, and I need a way to tell which ones should be processed.
+I settled on filtering by namespace.
 Functions are only included if they're in a namespace that you specify on the command line.

+Don't worry, you can specify as many namespaces as you like.

 Quirks
 ------